Hello everyone! It is the blog: How Unique Japan. We always share Japanese features through this website.

 Do you remember that Miso paste came from China?
 So, it took a while for them (pastes) to arrive.

 After sleeping, they purify the liquid with fire.
 It sounds easy.
-However, every step is under well-controlled.

 Natto

-Around the Heian era (794 to 1185 AC), there were many crucial wars, using horses for expeditions and transportation.
-Their feed was cold/dry soybeans after being boiled.
+Their feed was cold/dry soybeans after boiling.
 The beans were in a bag (bract) made from rice straws.

 During a war, one general miscalculated the amount of the feed because he expected the end of the war would come soon.
 The food for horses hit bottom.

-A historical theory says it is when the Natto was born.
-After a while, the army found the beans became sticky inside the storage of rice straws.
+After a while, the army found that the beans had become sticky inside the storage of rice straws.
 It shall be the origin of Natto.

-What makes this episode more realistic is the method of creating Natto.
+What makes this episode more realistic is the method.
 They (Soybeans) would be in the bract and kept in a humid room at 40 degrees Celsius.
 With this condition, the natto bacteria will multiply enough to make it soon.
+It takes just ONE DAY (at that time).
+It is the Natto, a strange Japanese food invention.

 To close

 They are all for the article this time.
-However, this is only the tip of the iceberg you can expect.
+However, this is only the tip of the iceberg; you can expect.